mojaloop/settlements-bc/docs/flows/README.md

 This section describes the process of assigning a Batch to a static Settlement Matrix, for settlement.

 It is necessary to perform commands on a statically defined batch or batches for a Settlement Matrix.
 Once a Static Matrix has been created, batches may be added or removed from the static matrix.

+A static settlement matrix is useful when the Hub operator knows the exact batches to be included as part of a matrix.
+The static matrix is especially useful when disputing one or more batches in order to isolate those batches from other batches that may be settled.

 ## 5. Settlement State Machine
 State transitions for settlement matrices and batches are described in the following sections.